Influenza Virus Type A and Type B, and Respiratory Syncytial Virus (RSV), Molecular Detection, PCR, Nasopharyngeal Swab

 RSV and influenza virus RNA can be detected by PCR in respiratory secretions, including upper and lower respiratory specimens.
 Nasopharyngeal swabs or aspirates are the preferred specimen types for detection of RNA from influenza A, influenza B, and RSV.
 Nasal swabs have also been shown to provide equivalent yield to nasopharyngeal specimens for molecular detection of influenza A and B RNA, but not RSV RNA.(3-4) Tracheal aspirates are generally not acceptable for testing due to the viscous nature of these specimens.

-Rapid and accurate detection of influenza A, influenza B, and respiratory syncytial virus in a single test
+Rapid and accurate detection of influenza A, influenza B, and respiratory syncytial virus in a single test for nasopharyngeal swab specimens

 A positive test result indicates that the patient is presumptively infected with the indicated virus.
 The test does not indicate the stage of infection.
 Rarely, more than 1 virus may be detected from the same patient specimen.
 Laboratory test results should always be considered in the context of clinical observations and epidemiologic data in making a final diagnosis.